 Type of COVID‑19 testing

-All university COVID-19 testing referenced in this policy is polymerase chain reaction (PCR) or antigen testing may be used for this purpose.
+All university COVID‑19 testing referenced in this policy is polymerase chain reaction (PCR) or antigen testing may be used for this purpose.
 Information about PCR testing and other kinds of COVID‑19 testing can be found on the Centers for Disease Control and Prevention’s webpage.

 Testing for students, faculty and staff with COVID‑19 symptoms

-If you are experiencing unexplained symptoms of COVID-19, you should be assessed by a physician.
+If you are experiencing unexplained symptoms of COVID‑19, you should be assessed by a physician for possible testing.
 Symptoms may include: